discoverydesign/filament-locksmith/README.md

 ### `->generatable($state)`

 #### Description
-`generatable` can be used to set if this password field should allow for an automatic password to be generated. this by default will generate a 32 character random string.
+`generatable` can be used to set if this password field should allow for an automatic password to be generated.
+This by default will generate a 32 character random string.

 #### Arguments
 `state` - (optional, bool) If the password should be generatable.